Date and Time Functions

 -> '1998-02-02' -

-is a time or datetime expression, andexpr2
+ADDTIME()addsexpr2toexpr1and returns the result.expr1is a time or datetime expression, andexpr2is a time expression.mysql>

 SELECT ADDTIME('2007-12-31 23:59:59.999999',